bugsbugsbux/jjj/README.md

 An introduction to the J programming language that gets to the point.
-It is intended for those with (some) programming experience, but others should be mostly fine after googling function, argument, class and instance.
+It is intended for those with (some) programming experience, but others should be mostly fine after looking up some basic programming terms like function, argument, class, instance, inheritance, statement, expression, etc.

 This is not a reference: Read the whole thing and try the examples.
 Abbreviations and covered builtins are listed in the appendix.